-Fully implement the City of Eugene Bike/Pedestrian Master Plan improvements recommended for River Road and Santa Clara areas and assess future gaps and needs.
+Fully implement the City of Eugene Transportation System Plan improvements recommended for River Road and Santa Clara areas and assess future gaps and needs.

 Create bike/pedestrian paths to give access to the Willamette River in Santa Clara to connect them to the rest of the path system throughout the city.